St4rman/St4rman/README.md

 # 👋 Heya, I’m Starman </head>
 #### I MAKE EXPRIENCES WORTH REMEMBERING.
-My name is Idhant Dabral, aka Starman, a game developer witha  focus on engaging and user-friendly applications.
+My name is Idhant Dabral, aka Starman, a game developer with a  focus on engaging and user-friendly applications.
 Currently investing in myself.
 Other than nerding out, hobbies include art, music production, gaming and casual writing.

 ### Currently, I've been working on--